Full program description

 *Curtin may cancel or reschedule a credential at any time and for any reason as it sees fit.
 The Start Date and the other details of this credentials are provided as a general guide only and may change from time to time.

-✝This program involves 150 hours of online resources, readings, activities and assessments at your own pace within 12 months, and a minimum of 6 hours of instruction, face-to-face.
-However to pass and earn 25 credit points, you may to commit further time.
+✝This credential/program involves 300 hours of online resources, readings, activities and assessments.
+However to pass and earn 50 credit points, you may need to commit further time.

 §Price subject to change.
 Please check price at time of purchase.